Murphydbuffalo/hyp/README.md

 rejecting the null hypothesis when it is false).
 Larger sample sizes allow you to have higher levels of power.

-All else being equal decreasing alpha means decreasing power, because a lower alpha makes it harder to classify a result as significant.
-So lowering alpha decreases the chances of getting a false positive and increases the chances of getting a false negative.
+All else being equal, decreasing alpha means decreasing power because a lower alpha makes it harder to classify a result as significant.

 Power is required to be one of two conventional values: 0.80 or 0.90.